-Year Actions Leverage market outreach, policy evaluation, and outcome of variance(s) executed in 2018 to contribute to loan product and policy development.
-Introduce one new product variance-by Q3 end.
-If feasible, and depending on learnings, announce one policy update - by Q4 end.
-Evaluate progress and continue analysis of the case study begun in 2018, making appr adjustments to the approach, engaging additional stakeholders, and determining prelim publish results to the public - by Q4 end.
-Continue and expand industry outreach activities started in 2018 to maintain engagement and inform product activities by participating in two key conferences or seminars and speaking at one other event- by Q4 end.
-Facilitate one roundtable, incorporating feedback from 2018 and including two new participants in order to improve engagements and outcomes-by Q3 end.
-Enhance and continue to execute the business-to-business marketing and outreach campain on financing shared equity properties by incorporating learnings from outreach efforts into up product materials and webinars or presentations.
-Target engagement with five additional len additional stakeholders (i.e., lenders and stakeholders not approached in 2018) - by Q4 end additional lenders and stakeholders will be selected based on evaluation of 2018 activities a responses as well as an assessment of geographical and other needs.
-In particular, we will the lenders and one program provider who are new to shared equity programs.
-Ten additional re- over the ones established in 2018 will be a significant commitment of time and will provide si- learnings on how to expand engagement in following years.
-2020 Based on lessons learned in 2018 and 2019 and to further increase knowledge through market outreach, research, analysis, and tests: Purchase between 50 and 100 shared equity program loans, an approximate 10 to 15 percent of the total purchases in 2020 from Objective #1.
-These loans are included in the total shared equity loan purchases in Objective #1, where the Baseline has been described.
+Year Actions provider who are new to shared equity programs.
+Ten additional relationships over the ones established in 2018 will be a significant commitment of time and will provide substantial learnings on how to expand engagement in following years.
+Based on lessons learned in 2018, identify process and policy changes necessary to remove obstacles to lender origination and delivery of shared equity loans.
+2020 Based on lessons learned in 2018 and 2019 and to further increase knowledge through market outreach, research, analysis, and tests: Execute targeted policy changes to increase clarity and reduce obstacles for lenders in the origination of shared equity loans.
 If determined in 2018 the housing database will be created, assess its final compilation and presentation and/or enhancements; contribute to a working paper that will use the data to discuss findings and insights that will help communities, lenders, and the public to learn about the growth and dynamics of program characteristics, trends, and policy impact.
 Continue and expand industry outreach activities started in 2018 and 2019 to maintain engagement and inform product activities by participating in two key conferences or seminars and speaking at one other event.
-Facilitate one roundtable, incorporating feedback from prior years and including two new participants in order to improve engagements and outcomes - by Q4 end.
+Facilitate one roundtable, incorporating feedback from prior years and including two new participants in order to improve engagements and outcomes.
 Enhance and continue to execute the business-to-business marketing and outreach campaign focused on financing shared equity properties by incorporating learnings from outreach efforts into updated product materials and webinars or presentations.
-Target engagement with five additional lenders and five additional stakeholders (i.e., lenders and stakeholders not approached in 2018 or 2019) - by Q4 end.
+Target engagement with five additional lenders and five additional stakeholders (i.e., lenders and stakeholders not approached in 2018 or 2019).
 The additional lenders and stakeholders will be selected based on evaluation of 2018 and 2019 activities and responses as well as an assessment of geographical and other needs.
 In particular, we will target three lenders and one program provider who are new to shared equity programs.
 Ten additional relationships over the ones established in 2018 and 2019 will be a significant commitment of time and will provide learnings on how to expand engagement in following years.
+2021 Identify future product enhancement opportunities by enhancing and sustaining our industry presence through outreach, marketing, and educational efforts.
+Maintain engagement efforts to strengthen awareness of Fannie Mae shared equity product offerings, and inform future product and program development through conference(s) and/or seminar participation, and facilitation of at least one roundtable.
+Continue to execute our business-to-business marketing and outreach campaign focused on financing shared equity properties by incorporating learnings from previous and current outreach efforts into updated product materials and webinars or presentations.